 The related practices of ancient cupping and muscle scraping, also known as “Gua sha”, have recently gained popularity in Western alternative medicine and wellness communities.
 So popular in fact, that numerous Olympic athletes have been spotted in the games sporting the telltale rashes.
-Many receive Gua sha for pain in the legs, neck, or back.
+Many receive Gua sha for discomfort in the legs, neck, or back.

 Here, we will explore the benefit of Gua sha as it relates to musculoskeletal health.